 The barbell pullover is the best exercise to build a strong rib cage and build serratus anterior muscle to build a complete chest and back.

-The Barbell pullover provides a deep stretch to the upper chest muscles, promoting flexibility and muscle elongation.
+It provides a deep stretch to the upper chest muscles, promoting muscle elongation and flexibility.

 Tips